richafnu/Viva/Viva/glint/reports/export-report-pdf.md

 7. Now, choose **Export or Print** to open a new dialog box displaying report choices.

     > [!NOTE]
-    > This choice brings up the appropriate dialog box for the browser you are using.
+    > This choice brings up the appropriate dialog box for the browser you're using.
 Choose whether to **Save as a PDF** or to **Print** the file.
 Report enhancements may include printing, searching, and highlighting if your PDF tool permits.
 Any filters applied display

     :::image type="content" source="../../media/glint/reports/export-print.png" alt-text="Screenshot of the Export or Print button.":::